Written by JobSiteCare, Ashaar Sheikh, CTO | April 26, 2024

 1. Create a Safety Management System

 A formalized workplace safety management system offers a structured framework for risk identification and workplace injury management.
+Understanding how and who benefits most from workplace safety regulations can raise awareness and improve safety outcomes.
 Develop a system with well-defined policies, responsibilities, and procedures, ensuring that everyone in your organization understands their role in safety.
 This could include:

 • Define Clear Roles and Responsibilities: Establish accountability at all levels of the organization, outlining who is responsible for planning, implementing, and monitoring each aspect of the safety system.